domenechguillem/my_website/content/authors/admin/_index.md

   url: "https://www.thphys.uni-heidelberg.de"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests
+bio: I am a research associate at the institute for theoretical physics in Heidelberg university.

 interests:
-- A
+-  Early universe physics, inflation and the CMB
-- B
+-  General relativity, gravitational waves
-- C
+-  Euclidean gravity

 education:
   courses: